mbuczko/cerber-oauth2-provider/README.md

 ```(create-client [info redirects & [grants scopes approved?]])```

-used to create new OAuth client, where:
+Used to create new OAuth client, where:
 - info is a non-validated info string (typically client's app name or URL to client's homepage)
 - redirects is a validated vector of approved redirect-uris.
 Note that for security reasons redirect-uri provided with token request should match one of these entries.
 - grants is an optional vector of allowed grants: "authorization_code", "token", "password" or "client_credentials". if nil - all grants are allowed.